-By default, the SRAM and csiop memories on the PSD Module must always reside in data memory space and they are treated by the 8032 as XDATA.
+By default, the SRAM and CSIOP memories on the PSD Module must always reside in data memory space and they are treated by the 8032 as XDATA.
+However, the SRAM may optionally reside in program space in addition to data space if it is desired to execute code from SRAM.
 The main Flash and secondary Flash memories may reside in program space, data space, or both.

-These memory placement choices specified by PSDsoft Express are programmed into non-volatile sections of the uPSD34xx, and are active at power-up and after reset.
+These memory placement choices specified by PSDsoft Express are programmed into non-volatile sections of the uPSD33xx, and are active at power-up and after reset.
 It is possible to override these initial settings during runtime for In-Application Programming (IAP).

 Standard 8032 MCU architecture cannot write to its own program memory space to prevent accidental corruption of firmware.
 However, this becomes an obstacle in typical 8032 systems when a remote update to firmware in Flash memory is required using IAP.
-The PSD module provides a solution for remote updates by allowing 8032 firmware to temporarily "reclassify" Flash memory to reside in data space during a remote update, then returning

-Flash memory back to program space when finished.
-See the VM Register (Table 104 on page 197) in the PSD Module section of this document for more details.
+The PSD module provides a solution for remote updates by allowing 8032 firmware to temporarily "reclassify" Flash memory to reside in data space during a remote update, then returning Flash memory back to program space when finished.
+See the VM Register (Table 78., page 143) in the PSD Module section of this document for more details.